UW-GDA/uruguay_droughts/README.md

-# Evaluating severity of wind and meteorological droughts using general circulation models
+# Evaluating frequency and severity of wind and meteorological in Uruguay

 ## Member
 Hernán Querbes